 Colour your world at Gamcheon Culture Village

-Get your seafood fix at Jagalchi Market
+Get your seafood fix at Jagalchi Fish Market

-Adventure eaters should take the opportunity to test their constitution at one of the hoe (raw fish) restaurants dwelling on the second floor.
-Some Jagalchi Market restaurants will even prepare your purchase from the market area for you on the spot for an unforgettable meal as fresh as they come!
+Adventure eaters should take the opportunity to test their resolve at one of the hoe (raw fish) restaurants on the second floor.
+Some Jagalchi Market restaurants will even prepare your market purchase on the spot; it makes for an unforgettable meal as fresh as they come!

 Chillax on Haeundae Beach

-Haeundae Beach drapes over about a kilometre and a half of coastline, Haeundae Beach captures the heart of nearly every Busanite.
-With all its energy and its gorgeous ocean and city views, it’s the perfect place to spend an afternoon getting to know the city.
+Haeundae Beach drapes over about a kilometre and a half of coastline.
+Its white-sand shoreline captures the heart of every Busanite.
+Full of energy and gorgeous ocean & city views, Haeundae Beach is the perfect place to spend an afternoon getting to know Busan.

 Getting to Haeundae Beach: From Haeundae Station on the Busan metro (Line 2), use Exit 5.
 At street-level, it’s about a 8- to 10-minute walk to the beach and boardwalk along Gunam-ro.